wp-plugins/final-tiles-grid-gallery-lite/readme.txt

 The gallery is fully responsive and it adapts to the browser using a nice and smooth animation, even on mobile devices because it can use the hardware acceleration taking advantage of CSS3 properties.

+This plugin is perfect for you if you need:

+* a wedding album
+* a desinger portfolio
+* a photography portfolio
+* a products showcase

 == Installation ==